Federal Aviation Administration, DOT.

-The Federal Aviation Administration (FAA) announces May 1, 2014, as the deadline for each airport sponsor to notify the FAA whether or not it will use its fiscal year 2014 entitlement funds available under Section 47114 of Title 49, United States Code, to accomplish Airport Improvement Program (AIP)-eligible projects that the sponsor previously identified through the Airports Capital Improvement Plan (ACIP) process during the preceding year.
+The Federal Aviation Administration (FAA) announces May 1, 2014, as the deadline for each airport sponsor to notify the FAA whether or not it will use its fiscal year 2014 entitlement funds available under Section 47114 of Title 49, United States Code, to accomplish Airport Improvement Program (AIP)-eligible Start Printed Page 10868projects that the sponsor previously identified through the Airports Capital Improvement Plan (ACIP) process during the preceding year.

 The sponsor's notification must address all entitlement funds apportioned for fiscal year 2014, as well as any entitlement funds not obligated from prior years.
 After Friday, July 11, 2014, the FAA will carry over all remaining entitlement funds, and the funds will not be available again until at least the beginning of fiscal year 2015.
 This notification requirement does not apply to non-primary airports covered by the block-grant program.

 Mr. Frank J. San Martin, Manager, Airports Financial Assistance Division, APP-500, on (202) 267-3831.

 Start Supplemental Information